 *contributed by Jakarta Jack, whose writing regularly graces Los Three Amigos of Wigan.

-For more from this author, please check out the Wigan Athletic blog Los Three Amigos and follow him on twitter.
+For more, please check out the author's Wigan Athletic fan site Los Three Amigos, like them on Facebook, or follow them on twitter.